 Problems and Proofing Behavior

 If your dog is unable to handle a safe run, it's best not to run with your dog.
 You are only setting yourself and your dog up for injury and disappointment.
 A common mistake is jumping right into long runs with your dog.
-This is something new for them, and like humans, need to build up their endurance.
+This is something new for them, and like humans, need to build up their endurance, so starting slow and spacing out runs with your dog will allow you to monitor its tolerance for the exercise.
 Choose areas that are easy to run in, have access to water, and provide safe paths for you and your dog.